C2SM/git-course/advanced/Exercise_1_git-log-diff-show.md

 git diff
 ```

 Now, let's add and commit the change you made.
 Remember to write a meaningful commit message.
-Note that the `-a` option to the `git commit` command allows us to add all changed files to the staging area without having to use the `git add` command separately.
+Note that the `-a` option to the `git commit` command allows us to add all changed files to the staging area (note that newly created files won't be considered/staged though) without having to use the `git add` command separately.

 ```plaintext
 git commit -am "Type your commit message here"